I feel like Forrest Fenn (pictured) was a best friend. I never met him but I spent a year researching his life.

 I was systematically “looking quickly down” in the area where Fenn’s poem led when it was announced in June, 2020 that the chest was found (Picture shows Fenn looking through the loot after finder took it back to meet Fenn).
 I’d zeroed in on a location on the Northfork, between Cody and Yellowstone.

 It seemed likely that a chest hidden within four Rocky Mountain states would land near Yellowstone.
 It’s since been announced the chest was found here in Wyoming, but not exactly where.
+It was also confirmed that Fenn hid the treasure during a visit to Cody.

 This sounds trite but I wanted to solve the poem more than I wanted that chest.
 I felt like I was in Fenn's head.
 Had I found it, I’d have left the chest, half the treasure and a note for the next finder.
 I enjoyed the thrill of the chase so much I wanted it to continue for everyone else.